Senior Lecturer in Theology & the Arts

 She holds a BA in Literature and Philosophy from the Hebrew University in Jerusalem, an MPhil in early modern literature from Oxford, and an MA and DPhil in Philosophical Theology, also from Oxford.

 Her research focus is an ongoing enquiry into the ontological, epistemological and anthropological implications of Christian eschatology.
 This has yielded two strands of published research.
 The first are theological interactions with the philosophical traditions of Heidegger and the late Wittgenstein (including particularly Stanley Cavell); the second are engagements with ‘eschatological’ literature, particularly the late plays of Shakespeare and the novels of C.S.
 Lewis.

 Dr Wolfe is also co-editor of The Oxford Handbook of Nineteenth-Century Christian Thought (OUP 2017), C. S. Lewis and His Circle (OUP 2015), C. S. Lewis’s Perelandra: Reshaping the Image of the Cosmos (Kent State 2013), and C. S. Lewis and the Church (T&T Clark 2011).
 She is also founding General Editor of the Journal of Inklings Studies.

 Dr Wolfe welcomes applications from graduates wishing to work

-(a) on modern doctrine, particularly eschatology and hamartiology,
+(a) on modern doctrine, particularly eschatology and theological anthropology (incl. hamartiology),

 (c) on theology and the arts, especially the conceptual study of image & imagination and of theatre & theatricality in their theological and philosophical dimensions,

 (d) on C.S.
 Lewis and his intellectual circle, and

 (e) on (modern) Jewish Christianity.